ll1ness/ll1ness/README.md

 💾 Also know data algorithms and their structures, which helps me write code efficiently and create effective solutions for the code and the project as a whole.

+🤖 Programming with AI and sometimes programming manually, and don't see nothing bad - programming with AI.

 🔨 And, of course, the ability to work with different tools and learn them quickly.

 #### Languages